 An iSIM is an Integrated Subscriber Identity Module.
 It’s essentially a more advanced eSIM.
 It provides the same functionality, but you don’t have to solder it onto the device’s circuit board.
 Instead, an iSIM has a dedicated space on the System of Chip (SoC), where it’s protected by a Tamper Resistant Element (TRE).

-Integrated SIMs continue the tradition of making cellular components smaller and more efficient, and it’s just a fraction of the size of an MFF2 (eSIM), which was already substantially smaller than a traditional SIM card.
+Integrated SIMs continue the tradition of making cellular components smaller and more efficient, and on the wireless module it is just a fraction of the size of an MFF2 (eSIM), which was already substantially smaller than a traditional SIM card.

 Advantages of an iSIM

-An iSIM has the same advantages as an eSIM: it’s more durable and tamper-proof, it can change carriers OTA (thanks to its eUICC), and since it’s even smaller than an eSIM and built right into the SoC, it has virtually no impact on your device’s design.
+An iSIM has the same advantages as an eSIM: it’s more durable and tamper-proof, it can change carriers OTA (thanks to its eUICC capability), and since it’s even smaller than an eSIM and built right into the SoC, it has virtually no impact on your device’s design.

 Since the iSIM is built into the chipset, you don’t actually even have to install it.
 No soldering necessary.
+The operator profile will be provisioned on the module during the chipset manufacturing.
 At scale, this can help you manufacture and deploy devices faster.

 Disadvantages of an iSIM